 Education: University of California, Santa Barbara, B.A. in theater, 1968

-Eldest son of Hollywood legend Kirk Douglas, with whom he appeared in two movies, "Cast a Giant Shadow" and "It Runs in the Family."
-"It Runs in the Family" also starred his son Cameron and his mother, Diana.
+Eldest son of Hollywood legend Kirk Douglas, with whom he appeared in two movies, “Cast a Giant Shadow” and “It Runs in the Family.”
+“It Runs in the Family” also starred his son, Cameron Douglas, and his mother, Diana Douglas.

 Nominated for two Academy Awards and won twice.

-Nominated for five Primetime Emmy Awards and won once.
+Nominated for eight Primetime Emmy Awards and won once.

 1969 - Film debut in “Hail, Hero!”

 1972-1976 - Stars in the television series, “The Streets of San Francisco.”

 1976 - Wins the Academy Award for Best Picture for “One Flew Over the Cuckoo’s Nest,” as a producer.